GridProtectionAlliance/SIMProx/README.md

 ### Example Config File

-SNMP sources and database operation mappings are managed through am XML file that maps SNMP OIDs to database operations based on a run-time evaluated conditions that use the received SNMP value, for example:
+SNMP sources and database operation mappings are managed through am XML file that maps SNMP OIDs to database operations based on a run-time evaluated conditions that use the received SNMP value, see example XML configuration file below.

+> After making any changes to XML configuration, you will need to [Reinitialize SNMP Proxy Host](#initializing-snmp-proxy-host) for changes to take effect.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>